JANUS: Resilient and Adaptive Data Transmission for Enabling Timely and Efficient Cross-Facility Scientific Workflows: Evaluation

-First, we evaluated the data transfer process for ensuring an error-bound guarantee on the received data.
-Assuming the user specifies that the error in the received data must remain below $0.00001$, all four levels of the refactored NYX cosmology simulation data must be successfully received to meet this requirement.
-We simulated the transfer of these four levels using the TCP protocol.
-We also simulated an alternative UDP-based protocol that incorporates erasure coding with a static number of parity fragments for each FTG, denoted as $m$, alongside passive retransmission to ensure fault tolerance.
-For each possible value of $m$, we conducted simulations, recording the total time required to complete the transfer of all four levels.
-Furthermore, we computed the expected total transfer time, $E[T_{total}]$, using the equations presented in~\autoref{sec:model} and compared the calculated results with the simulation outcomes.
-The evaluation results are presented in~\autoref{fig:constant_lambda_guaranteed_error}, providing the following insights: 1) When the TCP protocol is used, the data transmission time increases significantly as the packet loss rate rises.
+In this evaluation, we focus on the data transfer process where an error-bound must be guaranteed for the received data.
+Assuming the user specifies that the error in the received data must remain below $0.00001$, all four levels of the refactored Nyx cosmology simulation data must be successfully received to meet this requirement.

+While packet loss rates in real-world wide-area networks vary dynamically over time, we first conducted simulation-based evaluations under static packet loss conditions to validate the analytical models developed in~\autoref{sec:model}.
+In these baseline experiments, we simulated the data transfer of four hierarchical levels using both the TCP protocol and a UDP-based fault-tolerant protocol.
+The UDP-based approach enhances traditional UDP transmission with erasure coding and passive retransmission.
+In this configuration, each fault-tolerance group (FTG) includes a fixed number of parity fragments, denoted as $m$, which are used to recover lost packets without requiring end-to-end acknowledgment.
+For each possible value of $m$, we performed multiple simulations and recorded the total time required to complete the transfer across all levels.
+In parallel, we computed the expected total transfer time, $E[T_{total}]$, using the analytical expressions derived in~\autoref{sec:model}, allowing for direct comparison between simulated and theoretical results.

+The evaluation results are presented in~\autoref{fig:lambda_19_time}--~\autoref{fig:lambda_957_time}, providing the following insights: 1) When the TCP protocol is used, the data transmission time increases significantly as the packet loss rate rises.
 2) For the UDP-based protocol that integrates erasure coding and passive retransmission, the total transmission time derived from the theoretical equations in~\autoref{sec:model} aligns closely with the simulation results.
 This alignment confirms that our model effectively captures the impact of packet loss, parity fragment generation, and retransmission on overall transmission performance.
 3) When the packet loss rate is low (\autoref{fig:lambda_19_time}), increasing the number of parity fragments per FTG negatively affects performance due to the added overhead.
 However, as the packet loss rate increases (\autoref{fig:lambda_383_time} and~\autoref{fig:lambda_957_time}), there exists an optimal value of $m$ that minimizes the total transmission time.